-- Regional and International Studies Advising Office (RISA) provides guidance for students exploring academic and post-undergraduate opportunities on campus and around the world, including undergraduate degree and certificate programs.
+- Regional and International Studies Advising Office provides guidance for students exploring academic and post-undergraduate opportunities on campus and around the world, including undergraduate degree and certificate programs.

 - International Academic Programs (IAP) advises students through every step of the study abroad experience, including program selection, applications, funding and scholarship opportunities, program orientation, and re-entry.

 - The International Internship Program (IIP) advises students from all fields on searching and applying for internships abroad, getting academic credit, insurance, visas, funding and opportunities available.

 - The Languages at UW–Madison website hosts a directory of advisors for specific language programs, majors, and certificates.

 - The International Studies (IS) Major has advisors to assist students within the program as they work toward their degrees, incorporate study abroad options, and begin exploring careers.

 - The Global Health Institute (GHI) offers group and individual advising for the undergraduate certificate in global health.